wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 not active!

 Luckily the fixes for chrome are on their way:

 * the current beta version of chrome doesn't have any trouble with the demo on this page
 * the Chrome Canary release has no problems with both demo's.

 ### Hope this post was usefull to you!

-Let us know about the applications you build with wercker.
+Remember to check out [wercker.com](http://wercker.com) and let us know about the applications you build with wercker.
 Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.

-Thanks for tuning in, and there will be more posts next week!
+Thanks for tuning in!
 Follow us on [twitter](http://twitter.com/wercker) as well to stay in the loop.